Skip to content

 Complete

 Lets create a ConfigMap to hold PostgreSQL database environment variables.
-For accessing the database five fields are needed: the database host IP, port, the directory which postgre database data is stored, database name, user and password.
+For accessing the database five fields are needed: the database host name, port, database name and password.
 As password information is sensitive and usually held in the same place as user info, we'll use a Secret resource for those.
 Here is a template for ConfigMap resource:

 apiVersion: v1